 Meeting the Growing Demand

 As the cost of workplace stress mounts, the demand for counselors in a variety of settings is anticipated to keep growing.
-Nearly 50,000 new positions are anticipated to open in the field by 2020, according to the BLS.
+More than 26,400 new positions are anticipated to open in the field by 2024, according to the BLS.

 Mental health counselors are charged with helping others manage and overcome the emotional and mental disorders they face.
 To enter this field, a degree in psychology, counseling, social work or another related field may be required.
 Mental health counselors also must meet state licensing requirements.